omar-njie/CS-145/src/main/resources/Lectures/Lecture-Notes/ch12-notes.md

 graph structures.
 By breaking down the problem into smaller subproblems, it can simplify complex algorithms and make them easier to understand and maintain.

+## Recursion ans cases
+- Every recursive algorithm involves at least 2 cases:
+  - base case: A simple occurrence that can be answered directly.
+  - recursive case: A more complex occurrence of the problem that cannot be directly answered, but can instead be described in terms of smaller occurrences of the same problem.

+- Some recursive algorithms have more than one base or recursive case, but all have at least one of each.
+- A crucial part of recursive programming is identifying these cases.

 ## Recursion vs Iteration

 Recursion and iteration are two ways to achieve repetition in programming.
 Recursion is when a function calls itself.